Harshita6303/manuscript-processing/README.md

 ## Overview

 This project aims to bridge historical linguistics with modern technology by accurately predicting the date of manuscript completion.
-The focus is on South Indian languages, using datasets spanning multiple centuries, enabling insights into linguistic evolution and cultural history.
+The focus is on Hindi language, using datasets spanning multiple centuries, enabling insights into linguistic evolution and cultural history.

 ### Key Features
 - Use of **Deep Learning** models for time-period classification.